-Caring for the feet is an important priority for the client with type 2 diabetes, but unfortunately a diabetic shouldn’t walk into just any salon and get any pedicure.
-Why?
-Because diabetics suffer from a number of complex issues that make the feet more susceptible to damage and infection.
+Caring for the feet is an important priority for the client with Type 2 Diabetes, but unfortunately, a diabetic shouldn’t walk into just any salon and get any pedicure.
+Why? because diabetics suffer from many complex issues that make the feet more susceptible to damage and infection.

-1. DO ask every client if they’re a diabetic
+1. Do ask every client if they’re diabetic

 A client consultation is important before any service, but the stakes are higher for a diabetic client.
 Don’t rely on your client to tell you they’re diabetic…ask them!
 Also, observe the feet for any symptoms potentially related to diabetes.
 These include dry, parchment paper-type skin; dead skin build-up around the nail folds; callus buildup on pressure points, and skin discoloration (usually purple or blue) on the lower leg and foot.
-Diabetic or not, if you see these symptoms, always proceed with caution.
+Whether you are a diabetic or not, if you see these symptoms, always proceed with caution.
 And, of course, never service a client who has open cuts, sores or active infections.

 Extended soaking opens small cracks in the skin, a point of entry for germs.
 It also strips the feet of natural oil, exacerbating dry skin issues.
 Limit soak time to 3-5 minutes in tepid (not hot!) water and use a gentle foot soak product.
-The Footlogix Foot Soak is a pH balanced formula that gently cleanses, hydrates, softens and prepares the skin for a pedicure.
+The Footlogix Foot Soak is a pH-balanced formula that gently cleanses, hydrates softens and prepares the skin for a pedicure.
 The Foot Soak is anti-microbial and urea-infused, and does not dehydrate the skin while soaking.
-As an alternative, instead of a foot bath, use the Footlogix Cleansing Wipes to cleanse the feet prior to a service.
+As an alternative, instead of a foot bath, use the Footlogix Cleansing Wipes to cleanse the feet before service.
 These wipes are safe and gentle with no alcohol or added fragrance or scents.
 Individually packaged, they are a convenient and hygienic product for mobile techs who service diabetic clients, or seniors’ homes.

-For a diabetic, a nick or cut can be serious business.
+For a diabetic, a nick or cut can be a serious business.
 Never cut the cuticle.
-Not only do you risk cutting the living tissue surrounding the nail, the cuticle serves as a barrier protecting the nail matrix from pathogenic organisms which can cause infections.
-The new Footlogix Cuticle Softener has a non-aggressive, diabetic-safe formula which naturally softens cuticles without stripping the surrounding skin of essential moisture.
+Not only do you risk cutting the living tissue surrounding the nail but the cuticle also serves as a barrier protecting the nail matrix from pathogenic organisms that can cause infections.
+The new Footlogix Cuticle Softener has a non-aggressive, diabetic-safe formula that naturally softens cuticles without stripping the surrounding skin of essential moisture.

 Moisturizing is extremely important for protecting dry, rough and flaky diabetic feet from problematic skin issues.
-But trapped moisture can also increase the chances of a fungal infection—a condition slow-to-heal diabetics must avoid.
+But trapped moisture can also increase the chances of a fungal infection—condition slow-to-heal diabetics must avoid.
 Look for hydrating products that are absorbed into the skin quickly and contain urea, which locks in moisture, and anti-microbial or anti-fungal agents to stop the growth of microorganisms, such as bacteria and fungi.
-The Footlogix Very Dry Skin Formula ideal is for diabetics and seniors as well as people with atopic dermatitis and sensitive skin.
-Rough Skin Formula has an effective anti-fungal agent to treat dry, scratchy skin due to fungal infections.
+The Footlogix Very Dry Skin Formula ideal is for diabetics and seniors, as well as people with atopic dermatitis and sensitive skin.

 For the diabetic client, keeping the skin on the feet moisturized and healthy is more than a “cosmetic” goal.
-Consistent home care not only protects the feet from infection, it also allows the client to monitor significant changes, such as a toenail or skin changes, or new fungal infections which can lead to greater complications if not addressed immediately.
-Be sure to educate your client on the importance of home maintenance and recommend a routine and Footlogix home care products which can be safely followed and used at home.
+Consistent home care not only protects the feet from infection, but also allows the client to monitor significant changes, such as a toenail or skin changes, or new fungal infections, which can lead to greater complications if not addressed immediately.
+Be sure to educate your client on the importance of home maintenance and recommend a routine and Footlogix home care products that can be safely followed and used at home.